marytts/marytts/README.txt

     mvn install

 in the top-level folder.
 This will compile the system, run all unit and integration tests, package the system to the extent possible, and install it in your local maven repository.

+Run
+---

+After a successful compile, you should find a ready-to-run unpacked install of the MARY TTS server system in target/marytts-<VERSION>.
+Run the server as

+	target/marytts-<VERSION>/bin/maryserver.sh

+Then connect to it with your browser at http://localhost:59125